krispypatata/mobile-computing/exercises/gabinete_exer4/README.md

 **Student Number:** 2020-03670
 **Section:** UV-5L

 ## Program Description
-This is a straightforward Flutter application that aims to emulate the UI design of an Instagram profile, albeit in a simplified manner.
+This is a simple program that emulates a fun Slam Book using various input widgets discussed in Laboratory Week #4, with an emphasis on utilizing the Form widget and form validation methods.